spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 roslaunch obst_avoid obst_avoid.launch veh:=YOUR_ROBOT_NAME_GOES_HERE (default="dori") show_marker:= (default=false) show_image:= (default=false) use_ai:= (default=true) ai_interval:= (default=10)
 ```

-*This launchfile will launch our obstacle detection node together with the continouus anti-instagram node.
-However, in the final project file we did not use this option, as the continouus anti-instagram node was at that time too computationally intensive, even if we set the ai_interval parameter to very high values e.g. 100 which means that a transformation is only calculated every 100 seconds*
+*This launchfile will launch our obstacle detection node together with the continuous anti-instagram node.
+However, in the final project file we did not use this option, as the continouus anti-instagram node was at that time too computationally expensive, even if we set the ai_interval parameter to very high values e.g. 100 which means that a transformation is only calculated every 100 seconds*

 example without visualizing anything: